christianwach/civicrm-admin-utilities/readme.txt

 ### Notes

 If you have installed the Shoreditch extension for CiviCRM, then this plugin does its best to make it compatible with WordPress.
-Unfortunately, Shoreditch version 0.1-alpha25 makes it very difficult to override the margin applied to the body tag on the front end of your site, so you will have to do this yourself.
+Unfortunately, Shoreditch version 0.1-alpha25 now makes it very difficult to override the margin applied to the body tag on the front end of your site, so you will have to do this yourself.

 ### Plugin Development